Edgar Hubert

-Edgar Hubert (1906-1985) was a British abstract painter.
+Edgar Hubert (1 June, 1906 – 25 January, 1985) was a British abstract painter.

 Biography

-Chris Stephens describes Edgar Hubert as having produced 'some of this country's most radical abstract paintings of the 1930s'.
-Born Norman Edgar Hubert on 1 June 1906 in Billingshurst, West Sussex, he spent his boyhood in Clevedon, Somerset.
+Born Norman Edgar Hubert on 1 June, 1906, in Billingshurst, West Sussex, he spent his boyhood in Clevedon, Somerset.
 He studied art at the Reading School of Art (now University of Reading) and, from 1926 to 1929, at the Slade School of Fine Art.
 Henry Tonks was one of his tutors at the Slade and he shared rooms with William Townsend (who wrote of Hubert in his journals and other papers) during his time there.
 In the late 1930s, due to ill health, Hubert left London to live with his family in Beaconsfield, Buckinghamshire.
-He was deeply affected by the deaths, between 1936 and 1947, of his father and two brothers.
-He continued to live with his mother until her death in about 1960.
-He then moved to Seaford, East Sussex.
+He was deeply affected by the deaths, between 1936 and 1947, of his father and two brothers between 1936 and 1947.
+He continued to live with his mother until her death around 1960; he then moved to Seaford, East Sussex.
 Hubert's lifelong shyness and introversion contributed to a neglect of his work in histories of twentieth century British art.
 When his close friend and colleague Geoffrey Tibble died in 1952, Hubert became reclusive and withdrew from the art world.
-Hubert continued to paint until shortly before his death on 25 January 1985.
+Hubert continued to paint until shortly before his death on 25 January, 1985.

+Chris Stephens describes Edgar Hubert as having produced 'some of this country's most radical abstract paintings of the 1930s'.